THE GCAPA CREW

 “I’ll never be a dance teacher…just a performer” I said my whole life!
 When I was 15 I was asked to cover a class, and that was it!

 “I’ll never own a studio because then people hate you” I said for 18 years as an instructor/choreographer.
-And then I wanted more and was determined to find a way to do it without the vitriol!
+And then I wanted more and was determined to find a way to do it without the vitriol and drama!

 Grand Central has been a BLAST since we opened in 2011 and with each new teacher that arrives with her own creative ideas, it just gets that much more fun!
 I love being able to say “YES!”